htran010589/nonmonotonic-rule-mining/README.md

 ### DLV Option

 With the DLV option, it can be 0, 1 which stands for without and with DLV, respectively.
-More specifically, option 1 means DLV is enabled and choosen rules are applied to the learning graph.
+More specifically, option 1 means DLV is enabled and chosen rules are applied to the learning graph.
 This option is also mentioned in experiment section.

 Operating System and Required Softwares
 ------------